 Ruby Perfection cabbage seeds can also be grown as microgreens.
 The Ruby Perfection variety adds a touch of color and light cabbage flavor to these trendy vegetable mixes.
 Microgreens are considered more nutrient-rich than mature vegetables.
 Growing Ruby Perfection as microgreens has an added nutritional benefit since red cabbage contains higher levels of vitamin C than green varieties.

 Growing Ruby Perfection Cabbage

-Start Ruby Perfection cabbage seeds indoors 4 to 6 weeks before the last front.
+Start Ruby Perfection cabbage seeds indoors 4 to 6 weeks before the last frost.
 Germination takes 7 to 12 days.
 The seedlings can be transplanted to the garden before the final frost of the spring season.
-Space plants 2 to 3 feet (0.6 to 0.9 m.) apart in a sunny location.
+Space plants 2 to 3 feet (0.5 to 1 m.) apart in a sunny location.

 Begin harvesting Ruby Perfection when the heads are firm to the touch.
 The Ruby Perfection variety resists splitting better than most, so the heads can remain in the field up until a heavy freeze.
 Exposure to cold and frost increases the sugar content of cabbage.

 Growing Ruby Perfection is fairly easy.
 This variety has a natural resistance to thrips and black rot.
 It’s recommended to rotate crops from the Brassicaceae family, so resist planting cabbage where kale, broccoli, or cauliflower was grown the previous year.